-\$22,445,000 PUERTO RICO AQUEDUCT AND SEWER AUTHORITY Revenue Bonds, Series B (Senior Lien)
+\$1,316,204,456 PUERTO RICO AQUEDUCT AND SEWER AUTHORITY Revenue Bonds, Series A (Senior Lien)

-The Revenue Bonds, Series B of Puerto Rico Aqueduct and Sewer Authority (the "Authority"), the sole provider of public water and wastewater service in Puerto Rico, are being issued pursuant to a Master Agreement of Trust, dated as of March 1, 2008 (the "Trust Agreement"), with Banco Popular de Puerto Rico, trustee (the "Trustee").
-The Series B Bonds will be issued solely to residents of the Commonwealth of Puerto Rico, in part, to raise funds to be used by the Authority to refinance certain outstanding bond anticipation notes and lines of credit and to pay a portion of the cost of its Capital Improvement Program.
-Concurrently with the issuance of the Series B Bonds, the Authority is issuing its \$1,316,204,456 Revenue Bonds, Series A (Senior Lien) (the "Series A Bonds" and together with the Series B Bonds, the "2008 Senior Bonds") for the same purposes.
+The Revenue Bonds, Series A of Puerto Rico Aqueduct and Sewer Authority (the "Authority"), the sole provider of public water and wastewater service in Puerto Rico, are being issued pursuant to a Master Agreement of Trust, dated as of March 1, 2008 (the "Trust Agreement"), with Banco Popular de Puerto Rico, trustee (the "Trustee").
+The Series A Bonds will be issued, in part, to raise funds to be used by the Authority to refinance certain outstanding bond anticipation notes and lines of credit and to pay a portion of the cost of its Capital Improvement Program.
+Concurrently with the issuance of the Series A Bonds, the Authority is issuing (only to residents of the Commonwealth of Puerto Rico) its \$22,445,000 Revenue Bonds, Series B (Senior Lien) (the "Series B Bonds" and together with the Series A Bonds, the "2008 Senior Bonds") for the same purposes.
 A glossary of terms not otherwise defined in this Official Statement can be found in Appendix III.